jqnatividad/qsv/README.md

 > ℹ️ **NOTE:** To get a list of all active qsv-relevant environment variables, run `qsv --envlist`.
 Relevant env vars are defined as anything that starts with `QSV_` & `MIMALLOC_` & the proxy variables listed above.

+### .env File Support
+qsv support the use of `.env` files to set environment variables.
+The `.env` file is a simple text file that contains key-value pairs, one per line.

+It processes `.env` files as follows:

+* If the `--env` option is specified, it will use the specified file (e.g. `--env production` will look for a file named `production.env` in the current working directory)
+* If the `--env` option is not specified, it will look for a file named `.env` in the current working directory.
+* If the `--env` option is not specified & an `.env` file is not found in the current working directory, it will look for an `.env` file with the same filestem as the binary in the directory where qsv binary is (e.g. if `qsv`/`qsvlite`/`qsvdp` is in `/usr/local/bin`, it will look for `/usr/loca/bin/qsv.env`, `/usr/local/bin/qsvlite.env` or `/usr/local/bin/qsvdp.env` respectively).
+* If no `.env` files are found, qsv will proceed with its default settings and the current  environment variables, which may include "QSV_" variables.

 ## Feature Flags

 `qsv` has several features: